There are no specific tax rules for groups of companies in Tunisia.

-Companies having a dependency or control relationship (within the meaning of Article 48 of the CIT Code) with companies located outside Tunisia may submit for a prior transfer pricing arrangement relating to the transfer pricing method on their future transactions for a period ranging between three and five years.
+Companies having a dependency or control relationship (within the meaning of Article 48 of the CIT Code) with companies located outside Tunisia may submit for an APA relating to the transfer pricing method on their future transactions for a period ranging between three and five years.

 The said agreement cannot be terminated before the expiry of its term.

 The procedures for concluding the agreement and its effects will be set by a ruling of the Finance Minister.